Azure-for-Startups/Content/Instructional-guides-and-code-packets/Notification-Hub/README.md

 <span id="_Toc446449749" class="anchor"></span>Notification hub configuration
 Notification hub configuration consists of common part and platform dependent configuration.
 The platform dependent settings guide is available at the official quick start guides for every type of client platform.
 An official Microsoft Azure Notification Hub documentation and set of Get Started Guides is located here <https://azure.microsoft.com/en-us/documentation/services/notification-hubs/>.
 In addition, you can find a corresponding link to guide in every client application description later in the document.
 Here is a common part of these official guides:

--   Log on to the [Azure Portal](https://portal.azure.com/), and then click +NEW at the top of the screen.
+-   Log on to theÂ [Azure Portal](https://portal.azure.com/), and then clickÂ +NEWÂ at the top of the screen.

--   Click on Web + Mobile, then Notification Hub, and then Quick Create.
+-   Click onÂ Web + Mobile, thenÂ Notification Hub, and thenÂ Quick Create.

 <img src="media/image5.png" width="174" height="203" />

--   Make sure you specify a unique name in the Notification Hub field.
-Select your desired Region, Subscription and Resource Group (if you have one already).
+-   Make sure you specify a unique name in theÂ Notification HubÂ field.
+Select your desired Region,Â SubscriptionÂ andÂ Resource GroupÂ (if you have one already).

--   If you already have a service bus namespace that you want to create the hub in, select it through the Select Existing option in the Namespace field.
+-   If you already have a service bus namespace that you want to create the hub in, select it through theÂ Select ExistingÂ option in theÂ NamespaceÂ field.
 Otherwise, you can use the default name that will be created based on the hub name as long as the namespace name is available.
-Once ready, click Create.
+Once ready, clickÂ Create.

 <img src="media/image6.png" width="110" height="262" />